 James Blake | Retrograde

+James Blake, The King of ‘post-dubstep,’ has returned with his stunning new single ‘Retrograde’ which is the first single to be taken from his upcoming album, Overgrown.
+Blake is known for his groundbreaking and boundary pushing sounds and he certainly hasn’t disappointed with his new track.
 James has gone on a journey of self discovery in the years since his debut album.
 ‘Retrograde’ exudes maturity and sounds like a confidently structured piece in contrast to the experimental style of ‘The Wilhelm Scream’ and ‘Limit To Your Love.’
 This track has everything that a song from a second album should have.
 His signature style hasn’t wavered as the new single is full of lyrical loops, clever technical devices and a prominent snare drum.
 Nevertheless the sound is different enough to show James’ growth as an artist.
 ‘Retrograde’ has more of an emphasis on Blake’s soulful voice than typical dubstep techniques.
+Granted, ‘Retrograde’ is not an easy listen but that’s exactly what makes this unique and genre defying singer songwriter so interesting and gripping to listen to.
+James Blake’s hotly anticipated second album Overgrown will be released on April 8.

 Saturday 9 February 2013